Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Homotopy Continuation

 \section{Homotopy Continuation}

 In order to circumvent the problems coming with the one-shot measurement update shown in the previous section, \cite{SPIE03_HanebeckBriechle-ProgBayes} proposed to gradually introduce the information from the measurement.
-According to \cite{MFI03_Hanebeck}, this is done by carrying out the measurement update progressively over an artificial time $\gamma$, where $\gamma$ ranges in the (arbitrarily selected) interval $\gamma \in [0,1]$ \footnote{Other intervals could be used when more convenient.
-This also includes $\gamma \in [0, \infty]$.}.
+According to \cite{MFI03_Hanebeck}, this is done by carrying out the measurement update progressively over an artificial time $\gamma$, where $\gamma$ ranges in the (arbitrarily selected) interval \footnote{Other intervals could be used when more convenient.
+This also includes $\gamma \in [0, \infty]$.} $\gamma \in [0,1]$.

-For achieving the desired effect, we parametrize the likelihood with the artificial time $\gamma$, resulting in $f_L(\vec{x},\gamma)$.
-For the initial value of $\gamma$, $\gamma=0$, a likelihood is selected that either allows a simple measurement update or that simply returns the prior.
-The latter case is equivalent to $f_L(\vec{x},\gamma)=c$, where we can select the constant $c$ to be $1$.
+To achieve the desired effect, we parametrize the likelihood with the artificial time $\gamma$, resulting in $f_L(\vec{x},\gamma)$.
+For the initial value of $\gamma$, $\gamma=0$, an uninformative likelihood, e.g., $f_L(\vec{x},\gamma=0)=1$, is selected that simply returns the prior unchanged.
 For the final value of $\gamma$, $\gamma=1$, we want to recover the original likelihood function.
 In between the extreme values for $\gamma$, i.e., $\gamma \in (0,1)$, we desire an interpolation between the constant likelihood and the original likelihood that is convenient to use and leads to the desired estimation results.

 In summary, see also \cite[p.~8]{arXiv18_Hanebeck}, the progressive likelihood function $f_L(\vec{x},\gamma)$ parametrized by the artificial time $\gamma$ is given by